 Medications.
 Since drugs are a modifiable risk factor, periodic drug review among older adults should be incorporated in a fall prevention program.

 Environment.
-Making modification in your apartment as removing all rugs, bright lights, and pathway obstructions can reduce some risk.
+Making modifications in your apartment as removing all rugs, bright lights, and pathway obstructions can reduce some risk.

 - Enroll in an age-appropriate exercise program to enhance your strength, balance, and flexibility

 The best thing to do if you are concerned about falls is to talk to your doctor.
-He or she can recommend that you participate in one of our programs that Baptist offers for inpatient, outpatient, and home-based physical and occupational therapy.
+Our providers can recommend that you participate in one of our programs that Baptist offers for inpatient, outpatient, and home-based physical and occupational therapy.